-Legislation such as the Intermodal Surface Transportation Efficiency Act of 1991, the Clean Air Act Amendments of 1990, the Americans with Disabilities Act, Transportation Equity Act for the 21 Century (TEA 21), SAFETEA-LU, and the more recent MAP-21 has not only placed new demands on local governments, but has also given them new vehicles for development.
+Legislation such as the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), the Clean Air Act Amendments of 1990 (CAA), the Americans with Disabilities Act (ADA), the Transportation Equity Act for the 21 Century (TEA 21), SAFETEA-LU, MAP-21 and the more recent FAST Act has not only placed new demands on local governments, but has also given them new vehicles for development.
 One vehicle is an enhanced community involvement role in the planning process.
-The nation's Metropolitan Planning Organizations (MPO) have been charged with enriching the transportation planning process with greater public awareness and involvement.
+The nation's MPOs have been charged with enriching the transportation planning process with greater public awareness and involvement.

-For FY 2017, public involvement efforts will focus on continuing to administer and development MPO website, MPO email list, and to follow the Public Participation Plan in all planning efforts.
+For FY 2018, public involvement efforts will focus on continuing to administer and development MPO website, MPO email list, and to follow the Public Participation Plan in all planning efforts.

-Adopted by the Policy Committee on January 27, 2011, the Public Participation Plan of the HTMPO will be used for the transportation planning activities for in the Urbanized Area.
+Adopted by the Policy Committee on January 27, 2011, the Public Participation Plan of the MPO will be used for the transportation planning activities for in the Urbanized Area.
 The program will provide opportunities for citizens to contribute ideas and voice opinions, early and often, during preparation of draft plans and programs.
 Of utmost importance to our Public Participation Plan is that it offers information, education and participation to the citizens affected by our planning efforts.

 Because regional planning is enhanced by increased public involvement, a strong communication channel is necessary between the public and the decision-makers.
-Federal legislation such as MAP-21 underline the need for an increase in the public's ability to affect what decisions are being made in their community.
+Federal legislation such as the FAST Act underline the need for an increase in the public's ability to affect what decisions are being made in their community.
 By increasing the dialogue between the decision-makers and the public, better plans, which include the citizens as stakeholders, will be produced.
-The HTMPO looks to enhance the public's role as partners in transportation planning.
-Early knowledge about transportation changes is a goal of the HTMPO.
+The MPO looks to enhance the publics role as partners in transportation planning.